kaka-ubial/sophos/README.md

 ## 🚀 General

-The goal is to transform learning into an immersive experienceÇ
+The goal is to transform learning into an immersive experience

 1. The user chooses a theme (example: Geography 🌍 or Art 🎨)
 2. Explores short educational content